 read more about: Scourge of the Nephilim Out Now!

 November 12, 2018You may have already read: Stanley Martin Leiber, known by his professional name Stan Lee, died today at 95.
-I didn’t know Stan Lee personally, but I consider myself a fan.
-You can read about his complete history and achievements in obituaries and remembrances all over the Internet.
-I want to write about how Stan Lee’s writing influenced me as a writer.
-There’s nothing unusual about being a young boy in the 70s who loved Spider-Man, Thor (the Marvel version), Iron Man, the Hulk, and so on.
+I wrote about how Stan Lee’s writing influenced me as a writer.
+You can find that article here.

 read more about: Excelsior, Stan (Stan Lee: 1922-2018)